 USING ENGINE = 'timegpt';

-To ensure that the model is created based on the TimeGPT engine, include the USING clause at the end.
+To ensure that the model is created based on the TimeGPT engine, include the USING clause at the end, which defines the engine and lists all parameters used with time-series models, including GROUP BY, ORDER BY, HORIZON.

 Example